How can I internationalise my Linkedin prospecting?

 It’s crucial not to prepare everything in advance.
 Future challenges will be more manageable once the first challenge has been validated: is there a market for your product in the target country?

 As soon as the answer is yes, go for it.
 The cash surplus will enable you to make the necessary investments without imploding.
 In short, the challenges of internationalization can be summed up in one word: prospecting.
+Effective prospecting on international markets, supported by a well-structured plan, is essential for successful export development.

 As you can see, internationalization (at least on paper) can take a long time.
 So start prospecting as soon as possible, otherwise you won’t be able to justify all the time you’ve spent upstream.
+Use sales prospecting techniques adapted to international markets to maximize your effectiveness.

 Once you’ve explored the opportunities offered by the internationalization of your product or service, prospecting is the real challenge to prepare for before you launch.
 However, behind the term “prospecting” lie various strategies and concepts.
 Let’s take a look at your options.